-The authorised share capital of the Company is USD5,000,000,000 divided into 5,000,000,000,000 shares of a par value of USD 1.00 each.
+The authorised share capital of the Company is USD5,000,000,000 divided into 5,000,000,000 shares of a par value of USD 1.00 each.
 The Company issued 2 shares at par on the date of incorporation to Maples Nominees (Jersey) No.1 Limited.
 On 1 June 2020, Maples Nominees (Jersey) No.1 Limited transferred all its shares to Galaxy Pipeline Assets Holdco Limited.
-On 13 July 2020, the Company issued additional 1,979,221,355 shares at par to Galaxy Pipeline Assets Holdco Limited to partly finance the investment in ADNOC Gas Pipeline Assets LLC ("ADNOC").
+On 13 July 2020, the Company issued additional 1,979,221,355 shares at par to Galaxy Pipeline Assets Holdco Limited to partly finance the investment in ADNOC Gas Pipeline Assets LLC.

 On 23 June 2020, the Company entered into an Initial Bank Facilities Agreement (the "Loans Facility") with various banks.
-The total commitment under the Loans Facility was USD7,960,000,000 and is repayable 24 months after the Loans Facility closing date subject to 12 months extension at the option of the Company.
-On 14 July 2020, the Company drew the USD7,960,000,000 to finance the equity investment in ADNOC which represents, in total, 47.7% of the entire issued share capital of ADNOC.
+The total commitment under the Loans Facility was USD7,960,000,000 and is repayable after 24 months after the Loans Facility closing date subject to 12 months extension at the option of the Company.
+On 14 July 2020, the Company drew the USD7,960,000,000 to finance the equity investment in ADNOC Gas Pipeline Assets LLC which represents, in total, 47.7% of the entire issued share capital of ADNOC Gas Pipeline Assets LLC.
+On 03 November 2020, the Company refinanced portion of the Loans Facility by issuing the following senior secured bonds (the "Bonds") which were subsequently listed on the Global Exchange Market ("GEM") of the Euronext Dublin: